rgb-24bit/-rua/README.md

 # rua

-Simple command line tool written in rust.
+My rust experiment/practice code.
+The rua is an executable command line program.